 We ask the world’s leading native advertising specialists in our short form video series #NativeAdSecrets.

 Here, Laura Sophie Dornheim, Public Affairs Manager at Eyeo, who was a speaker at the Native Advertising DAYS 2016.
-Book your ticket now for this year’s conference.

 Try to be relevant without too much tracking and interference with data privacy.

 The secret to good native advertising is…